 The Washington County Aging and Veteran Services Advisory Council (AVSAC) works to address the needs of seniors and those who support them (their families and caregivers) and veterans and their dependents.
 The Council:

-1. Recommends basic policy guidelines for the administration of the activities of aging and veterans' services on behalf of seniors (persons 60 years of age and older)--their families and caregivers and veterans and their dependents;
+- Recommends basic policy guidelines for the administration of the activities of aging and veterans' services on behalf of seniors (persons 60 years of age and older)--their families and caregivers and veterans and their dependents.

-2. Advises the department on questions of policy, programs, and actions affecting the delivery of services;
+- Advises the agency on questions of policy, programs, and actions affecting the delivery of services.

-3. Advises the department with respect to the development of the Area Plan and budget and reviews and comments on the completed Area Plan and budget before it is transmitted to the appropriate authorities;
+- Advises the agency with respect to the development of the Area Plan and budget and reviews and comments on the completed Area Plan and budget before it is transmitted to the appropriate authorities.

-4. Reviews and evaluates the administration of the Area Plan and the operations conducted under the plan to determine the department's effectiveness in meeting the needs of the people it serves;
+- Reviews and evaluates the administration of the Area Plan and the operations conducted under the plan to determine the department's effectiveness in meeting the needs of the people it serves.